Lucyjiyuan-Liu/fall2019-project4-sec2-grp6/README.md

 	+ Thomson Batidzirai

 + Project summary: Inspired by the work done by the authors of the two papers below, we implemented and compared the following content filtering methods for the recommendation system:
-	+ Alternative Least Squares with Temporal Dynamics regularization and KNN prostprocessing
+	+ Alternative Least Squares with Temporal Dynamics regularization and KNN post processing
-	+ Alternative Least Squares with Temporal Dynamics regularization and Kernel Ridge Regression prostprocessing
+	+ Alternative Least Squares with Temporal Dynamics regularization and Kernel Ridge Regression post processing

 + Papers: Our assigned papers were
 	+ Improving regularized singular value decomposition for collaborative filtering,  and